Bryn-Celynog Halt railway station: Special trains

 Rail enthusiasts' special trains traversed the line from time to time, notably the "last train" from Bala to Blaenau Ffestiniog and return on 22 January 1961.

 The halt and art

 The mountainous countryside around Arenig was of particular interest to James Dickson Innes who introduced his friend Augustus John to the area.
 Innes painted several works which have been publicly displayed to some renown, such as "Arenig, North Wales".
 He and his friend are known to have used the railway as a means of getting to remote spots, as well as to arrive and depart for London and elsewhere.
 Bryn-Celynog is specifically mentioned in at least one resume of Innes's life and work, with Cwm Prysor's famous station mistress being amenable to stopping a train at Bryn-celynog for the artists to alight with their equipment.
 This all took place before the First World War, but Bryn-Celynog Halt proper was not opened for a further twentyfive years.

-The station site in the 21st Century

-By 2012 there was little evidence that the halt had ever existed, though the trackbed was clearly defined both on satellite imagery and on the ground.